Skip to main content

 About Dan Larson

-He is the author of Still Here: Devotions for the Long, Quiet Middle, a gentle devotional for the days when you still believe but do not feel okay.
+I am also the author of Still Here: Devotions for the Long, Quiet Middle, a devotional for the days when you still love God, but do not feel okay.

 What Still Here Faith is